 Wind speeds varied from very light to thermal-induced gusts to almost 30kph, up where the kites were flying.
 Challenging conditions for kite selection, but we were well prepared!
 Every airworthy Multi-Dowel kite had been brought along.

 tail end, which tends to swing the KAP rig around.
 The kite did a good

 today.
 EV set to -0.7.
 ISO was on auto from 125 to 400.
 Focus was fixed

-These five images are a selection from the many taken on the day.
+These images are a selection from the many taken on the day.
 They show the camera's view from various altitudes, looking roughly South from the town oval in Meningie.

 Click on a thumbnail image below to see it much larger...

 After laying out the line, the bamboo cradle was attached and the camera triggered.
 This gave three minutes to rig and launch the Sled kite.
 A bit ambitious, but heck, it's a really quick rig, what could go wrong?